ATO Interpretative Decision

 Reasons for Decision

-The rates of tax on taxable income and the tax-free threshold applicable to resident taxpayers are contained in Part 1 of Schedule 7 to the Rates Act.
+The rates of tax on taxable income for resident taxpayers are contained in Part 1 of Schedule 7 to the Rates Act.
+The tax-free threshold applicable to resident taxpayers is defined in section 3 of the Rates Act.

-The term 'resident' is defined in section 3 of the Rates Act to be a taxpayer who is not a 'prescribed non resident'.
-Section 3 of the Rates Act defines 'prescribed non resident' as a person who is a non resident who is not in receipt of certain pensions, allowances or benefits which are subject to tax in Australia.
+The term 'resident taxpayer' is defined in section 3 of the Rates Act to be a taxpayer who is not a 'prescribed non-resident'.
+Section 3 of the Rates Act defines 'prescribed non-resident' as a person who, at all times during the year of income, is a non-resident, not being a person whom certain pensions, allowances or benefits are payable to and subject to tax in Australia.